pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 4. Select **Add to Agent**, then **Save** your child agent, and scroll down to the **Tools** section and select the **List records** tool you just added.

 > [!TIP]
-> In case of issues, refresh the page.
+> In case of issues, refresh the page with CTRL + F5.

 5. **Rename** to `Get ServiceNow ticket details`